veive-io/account-as/README.md

 Veive's modular architecture categorizes modules into four main types, each serving a distinct role in enhancing account functionalities:

-1. **Validation Modules (mod-validation-as)**: Verify the legitimacy and authorization of operations, ensuring that all actions comply with security policies.
+1. **Validation Modules**: Verify the legitimacy and authorization of operations, ensuring that all actions comply with security policies.

-2. **Execution Modules (mod-execution-as)**: Execute specific actions like token transfers or smart contract calls once an operation has been validated.
+2. **Execution Modules**: Execute specific actions like token transfers or smart contract calls once an operation has been validated.

-3. **Signature Modules (mod-sign-as)**: Provide various methods for signing operations, supporting authentication mechanisms like ECDSA and WebAuthn.
+3. **Signature Modules**: Provide various methods for signing operations, supporting authentication mechanisms like ECDSA and WebAuthn.

-4. **Hook Modules (mod-hooks-as)**: Execute additional checks or actions before and after the main operation, such as setting spending limits or logging transactions.
+4. **Hook Modules**: Execute additional checks or actions before and after the main operation, such as setting spending limits or logging transactions.

 ### **Account Class Interface**